This is the best dairy-free and egg-free confetti fun cake for any occasion.

 Our confetti cake is always a hit!

-Hubby likes this better than our plain vanilla cake because of the crunch from the sprinkles, which adds a little extra texture.
+Hubby likes this better than our plain vanilla cake because of the crunch from the sprinkles, a little extra texture.

 And of course, the kids like seeing what sprinkle colors I’ll come up with next.